veronicaguerrini/LightMetaEbwt_Alcob/README.md

 - the (extended) Burrows–Wheeler transform (multi-string BWT)
 - the longest common prefix array
 - the document array

-of a very large collection of strings. and it can be obtained by BCR [https://github.com/giovannarosone/BCR_LCP_GSA]
+of a very large collection of strings inclusing both reads and genomes.
+The required data structures can be obtained by running BCR [https://github.com/giovannarosone/BCR_LCP_GSA] on input the collection fasta file.

 ### Install